maddwillson/dsci510_fall2025_final_project/README.md

 No need to change anything when runninging results.ipynb, eda.py or modeling.py files.
 Everything will be printed or added to a results folder.

 # Run Instructions
-The project should be run from the main Project directory.
-Within that, src/main.py will run the project and src/tests.py will run its tests.
+The project should be run from the main project directory (DSCI510_FALL2025_FINAL PROJECT).
+Within that, run src/main.py first to run the project and then, run src/tests.py to run its tests.